Physics-50/Module-1/docs/Module0.md

 + Move the lower end of the ramp to the edge of the table
 + Use the blue masking tape to attach a length of pressure sensitive tape (roll of colored paper) to the floor where you anticipate the ball will land
 + Place the ball 1 meter on the ramp from the lower end (measured along the length of the ramp) and release
-+ Repeat as often as necessary to obtain a value for the horizontal distance “d” traveled by the ball (measured from the end of the ramp) and the associated uncertainty in “d”
++ Repeat as often as necessary to obtain a value for the horizontal distance “d” traveled by the ball (measured from the end of the ramp) and your best estimate of the associated uncertainty in “d”

 One of our goals in these first few weeks is to become comfortable with what it means to report a value with uncertainty.
 We've prepared a guide to help you through our expectations but do not expect you to read the full guide today.
 Please follow [this link, which will open in a new tab](uncertainty-introduction#random-uncertainty){:target="_blank"}.
 You do not need to read the complete guide, just until the link: